top of page

 Lum Farm began as a family farm: Eric, Amy and daughters Martha and Rachel.
 As the farm has grown, so has the farm family, which now includes a handful of hard-working island residents.

 Eric Lum grew up on Orcas Island and has worked in island agriculture most of his life.
-He is the farm’s mechanic, manages the fields with an expertise in sustainable and regenerative soil practices, and has made quite a name for Lum Farm compost.
-Eric can be seen on his tractor all around the island baling hay in the summer months.
+He is the farm’s mechanic, and manages the fields with an expertise in sustainable and regenerative soil practices.
+Eric serves on the Island Grown Farmers Cooperative board, which serves as the animal processing unit for San Juan farmers.
+He can be seen on his tractor all around the island in the summer, makin' hay while the sun shines.

 Amy’s truest calling on the farm is caretaking the animals.
 She has a background in animal health, is our resident sheep shearer and is usually one of the first people island residents call when they need some animal advice.
-Amy is also a fiber artist, partnering with two other island woman as part of Bossy's Feltworks.
+Amy is also a fiber artist, serving as one of the trio who makes up the needle-felting business Bossy's Feltworks

 Amy and Eric offer on-site homesteading consultations.
 Click HERE for more info.